aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/NumberPrompt.md

 ### Number prompt handling

 Just before ending the command processing, a 5 frame input cooldown is applied which allows the number prompt to appear on the screen.
-After the command has been processed, SetText will keep yielding frames in the [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) phase until `prompt` is set to false from MainManager's Update.
+After the command has been processed, SetText will keep yielding frames in the [SetText Life Cycle > Dialogue post-processing](../../SetText%20Life%20Cycle.md#dialogue-post-processing) phase until `prompt` is set to false from MainManager's Update.
 This Update event completely changes the input handling of the game and in general, it restricts actions to interact with the current number prompt.
 Additionally, the `blinker` will be disabled.

 The actions will be restricted to the following: